logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/time-traveling-execution/executing-retroactively-with-time-travel/_index.md

         -   Enter directly your desired a timestamp in the format of `MM/dd/yyyy hh:mm:ss.mmm`.
 For example: 04/09/2015 22:04:27.446.

-            **Remember:** Ensure that the input timestamp must not earlier than the creation date of the test module; otherwise, TestArchitect shows a warning message dialog box when you run the test.
+{{<remember>}} Ensure that the input timestamp must not earlier than the creation date of the test module; otherwise, TestArchitect shows a warning message dialog box when you run the test.

             ![](/images/TA_Help/Images/Unmatched_TM_time_traveling.png)